ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 * `aggregator_endpoints`: A list of URLs relative to which an aggregator's API endpoints can be found.
 Each endpoint's list MUST be in the same order.
 The leader's endpoint MUST be the first in the list.
-The order of the `encrypted_input_shares` in a `Report` (see {{uploading-reports}}) MUST be the same as the order in which aggregators appear in this list.
 * `collector_config`: The HPKE configuration of the collector (described in
   {{key-config}}).
 Having participants agree on this absolves collectors of the burden of operating an HTTP server.
 See